mohangk/goodroot.ca/themes/hugo-classic/README.md

 # Hugo.io - Classic Theme

 Classic is forked from the **XMin** theme, written by [Yihui Xie](https://yihui.name).

-I made a fresh remix of it for my [personal blog](https://goodroot.ca).
-It provides some simplifications, `highlight.js` for syntax highlighting, and slick fonts.
+It provides some simplifications, `highlight.js` for syntax highlighting, emoji support, and slick fonts.

 ### Instructions